KamataRyo/embed-travis/readme.txt

 == Screenshots ==

-1. Copy the job URL from travis-ci.org.
+1. Copy the URL for one of the job from travis-ci.org.
-2. Or copy build URL from travis-ci.org, with single job.
+2. Or copy build URL from travis-ci.org, for single job without matrix.
 3. You simply paste URL into WordPress.
 4. It just appears on the post!